Options Trading France - Paris: An Introduction to Options

 Extended Time Horizon

-LEAPS expire in over nine months, up to three years, greatly reducing early time decay compared to standard options.
+LEAPS expire in over one year, up to three years, greatly reducing early time decay compared to standard options.

 Capital Efficiency